 Choosing a pricing strategy

 There are 3 basic pricing strategies.
-Marketing skimming is setting your pricing high relative to major competitors and is often used if the pricing objective is to maximise profitability.
-Market penetration is setting your pricing low relative to major competitors and is often used to maximise market share.
-Finally competitor matching is setting your pricing at a similar level to the competition and is often used to maximise customer retention.
+Market skimming is setting your pricing high relative to major competitors and is often used if the pricing objective is to maximize profitability.
+Market penetration is setting your pricing low relative to major competitors and is often used to maximize market share.
+Finally, competitor matching is setting your pricing at a similar level to the competition and is often used to maximize customer retention.

-Each of these 3 pricing strategies has their merits and choosing the appropriate one depends on your pricing objectives, where your product is in its lifecycle and how differentiated your proposition is.
+Each of these 3 pricing strategies has its merits, and choosing the appropriate one depends on your pricing objectives, where your product is in its lifecycle, and how differentiated your proposition is.
 Pricing strategy usually evolves during the lifecycle of a product category with a tendency toward the average price as markets mature and move into decline (see Fig.3).

 Other pricing strategies and structures

 These include up-selling, where customers are persuaded to buy a more advanced option, cross-selling where customers are persuaded to buy additional products in the portfolio (e.g., bundling) and segment-based pricing where pricing is varied based on different customer segments (e.g., students, employed, people over 60).

 Telecoms operators in mature markets often use price complexity to make it difficult for customers to compare offerings with the competition.
 Supermarkets often use a promotional pricing strategy with a constant set of special offers and discounts.

 Cost-plus pricing is where an ‘open-book’ approach reveals a supplier’s costs, and a fixed profit margin is agreed with the customer.
 Although rare, it is seen in some professional services and government contracts.